 At first, your launch team might be limited to your immediate friends & family.
 That’s OK!
 Launch your book with their help, and work on continually building your launch team every chance you get.

-When you add a person to your launch team, you need to make 2 things clear for them:
+When you build a launch team, you need to make 2 things clear for everyone:

 - What are they agreeing to do for you?